SQream/sqream_docs/reference/sql_data_types.rst

    INSERT INTO cool_numbers VALUES (1,2,3,4), (-5, 127, 32000, 45000000000);

    SELECT * FROM cool_numbers;

+The following is an example of the correct output:

 .. code-block:: text

    1,2,3,4
    -5,127,32000,45000000000

-Casts and conversions
+Integer Casts and Conversions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Integer values can be converted to:
+The following table shows the possible Integer value conversions:

 .. list-table::
    :widths: auto